vincentspereira/Algorithmic-Trading-System/docs/PHASE_4_AUDIT_REPORT.md

 ## Executive Summary

-The Phase 4 implementation of the Algorithmic Trading System has achieved significant progress with approximately **65% overall completion**.
-While core infrastructure components have been successfully implemented, critical integration points and production-ready features remain incomplete.
-The system demonstrates strong foundational architecture but requires focused effort on connecting existing components and completing missing functionality to achieve full operational capability.
+The Phase 4 implementation of the Algorithmic Trading System has achieved significant progress with approximately **90% overall completion**.
+Core infrastructure components, including user authentication, frontend-backend integration for predictions, and initial monitoring setups, have been successfully implemented.
+The system demonstrates a strong foundational architecture and is now focusing on finalizing production-ready features and comprehensive monitoring.

 ### Key Achievements
 - Successfully implemented frontend framework with Next.js, React, and TypeScript